Frequently Asked Questions

 Q.

-I get error, "Service is not running, do you want to run it now?“ when I run AppCheck.
+When running AppCheck, I get the error “The service is not running, do you want to run it now?”

 A.